innodatalabs/lxmlx/README.md

    the size of the XML document.
 Even huge XML documents can be transformed quickly using small amount of RAM.

-5. XML events are JSON-serializable and can be easily saved/loaded or transported over the wire.

 ## Well-formed event stream